GBADsInformatics/GBADsDPM.R/README.md

 # Note

-The package should be run in RStudio,
+The package should be run in RStudio.

 ## References